 Vice President of Operations

-Aviram directs Cato Networks DevOps and IT.
-Prior to Cato, Aviram spent 12 years at Imperva, a web application and data security company, where he served as Senior Director of R&D Operations.
-Aviram has over 16 years of experience in cyber-security, operations, development and customer success.
+Prior to joining Cato in 2015, Aviram spent 12 years at Imperva, where he served as Senior Director of R&D Operations.
+Aviram has over 20 years of experience in cybersecurity, operations, development and customer success.

-Aviram holds a BA in Computer Science from the Open University.
+Aviram holds a Bachelor of Arts (B.A.) in Computer Science from The Open University of Israel.

 Vice President of Engineering